thatslifescience/github_dev/_posts/2019-01-07-Eureka!-Dauster.md

 The live neural recording station might have been the coolest part of the day.
 One of the graduate students, Kyle Kainec, used himself as an example and was able to show the young women his own neural activity!
 They were able to observe a baseline reading of his neural signal in real time and how the signal changes when he blinks.

-During the beanbag synapse game, a graduate student, Sarah Winokur, and I explained how neurodegeneration in diseases such as Alzheimer's and Parkinson’s leads to a lack of function where there once was.
+During the beanbag synapse game, another graduate student, Sarah Winokur, and I explained how neurodegeneration in diseases such as Alzheimer's and Parkinson’s leads to a lack of function where there once was.
 We asked the girls to toss neurotransmitter beanbags to their receptor friends and when there were fewer participants tossing neurotransmitters, the signal and response was weaker.
 We then introduced drug beanbags that mimic our natural neurotransmitter response and observed how the signal and behavioral response can be restored.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/139839751@N06/45660341745/in/dateposted-friend/" title="ED82618pic2"><img src="https://farm5.staticflickr.com/4806/45660341745_fb04fefba5_z.jpg" width="640" height="640" alt="ED82618pic2"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>